MDSplus/Documentation/docs/reference/matlab-reference.md

 ## `mdsconnect(SERVER_NAME)`

-Connects to the specified remote MDSplus data server via thin client connection.
-It will cause subsequent invocations of `mdsopen`, `mdsvalue`, `mdsput`, and `mdsclose` to be executed remotely on the specified host. `mdsdisconnect` will destroy this connection, reverting the above described routines to their local behaviors.
+Makes a thin client connection to the specified MDSplus data server.
+Will cause subsequent invocations of `mdsopen`, `mdsvalue`, `mdsput`, and `mdsclose` to be executed remotely on the specified host. `mdsdisconnect` will destroy this connection, reverting the above described routines to their local behaviors.

 |Parameters| |
 |----------|-|